Did you know that Google can read non-HTML files such as PDFs, spreadsheets, and presentations?

 And there you have it: one more potential traffic generation method, one more link building method, and one more thing to add to your already mile-long to-do list…

-This one might actually be worth to explore further, don't you think?
+So… PDF traffic generation strategy might actually be worth exploring further, don’t you think? 😉